rse-ops/landscape/README.md

 > about IaaS, PaaS, VMs, etc. -- lots of levels but maybe that's too much for this document.

-While early efforts of some of these clouds attempted to re-brand HPC [^7], the effort is misleading because cloud-deployed services that mimic a high performance computing environment are not one and the same.
-This point will be fleshed out in the next section that does a detailed comparison between HPC and cloud.
+While early efforts of some of these clouds attempted to re-brand HPC [^7], progress has been made to the point that the gap between cloud and HPC is narrowing, and HPC centers are able to take advantage of cloud technologies, and vice versa.
+There are still subtle differences, some of which will be outlined in the next sections.

 > I think this point needs some refinement b/c clouds are offering legit HPC.
 There are still
 > differences but the gap is narrowing, and there are advantages to not doing traditional HPC...